moomanow/MmnMiner/README.md

-# MmnMiner
+# NemosMiner-v2.2
-MmnMiner Monitors Zpool mining pools in real-time in order to find the most profitable Algo / Auto Benchmarks Each algo to get optimal speeds / Fully automated / Set And Forget /
+NemosMiner-v2.2 Monitors mining pools in real-time in order to find the most profitable Algo / Auto Benchmarks Each algo to get optimal speeds / Fully automated / Set And Forget /
 Auto Downloads Miners /